Skip to content

 3. Compliance Officer: Person or persons designated by the Superintendent to receive and process complaints of discrimination.

-8. Harassment: Unwelcome conduct of an offensive nature that is demeaning or derisive or occurs substantially because of the race, color, ethnic background, national origin, religion, gender, creed, age, citizenship or disability and which creates a hostile educational environment.
+7. Harassment: Unwelcome conduct of an offensive nature that is demeaning or derisive or occurs substantially because of race, color, ethnic background, national origin, religion, gender, creed, age, citizenship or disability and which creates a hostile educational environment.
 Harassment shall include one or more of the three levels described below.
-If conduct is clearly offensive only one incident may be necessary to establish harassment:
+If conduct is clearly offensive, only one incident may be necessary to establish harassment:

-1. Level One—Generalized Harassment: Includes intentional behavior directed at an entire group which is based on demeaning or derisive stereotypes, and is so severe or pervasive that it creates a hostile learning environment.
+1. Level One—Generalized Harassment: Includes intentional behavior directed at an entire group that is based on demeaning or derisive stereotypes, and is so severe or pervasive that it creates a hostile learning environment.

 Examples include comments or jokes, physical gestures or visual displays such as posters, etc.

-Examples include negative or offensive comments, jokes, suggestions or gestures directed to an individual's or group's race, ethnicity or national origin.
+Examples include negative or offensive comments, jokes, suggestions or gestures directed to an individual's or group's race, color, ethnic background, national origin, religion, gender, creed, age, citizenship or disabilityr.

 3. Level Three—Criminal Harassment: Harassing behavior which violates state or federal criminal statutes.